rollokb/resume/resume.md

 ### Contract - Full Stack Developer, Bought By Many
 *November 2015 - June 2016*

-As a full stack developer for Bought By Many I worked in Agile teams on both consumer facing websites such as ExoticDirect.com and BoughtByMany.com;
+As a full stack developer for Bought By Many I worked in agile teams on consumer facing Django websites such as ExoticDirect.com and BoughtByMany.com;
-micro-services; and frontend SaaS applications.
+Flask based micro-services; and frontend SaaS applications.

 I worked on everything from simple front end components written in CoffeeScript and SASS, to more complex realtime websocket powered user-interfaces.
 While work on Bought By Many’s Python based microservices involved adding new features, such
 as: new endpoints; analytical Mongo aggregations; and API integrations with third parties and our own services, to several large Flask applications.

 I created a new frontend SaaS application to replace the one written in Backbone.JS.
 This application served as a frontend to Bought By Many’s micro